ysr-hameed/ImageHive/docs/API_DOCUMENTATION.md

 # ImageVault API Documentation

 ## Overview
-ImageVault provides a comprehensive RESTful API for image hosting, optimization, and CDN delivery.
-The API is designed for developers and businesses who need reliable, scalable image hosting with advanced optimization features.
+ImageVault provides a comprehensive RESTful API for image hosting, optimization, and management.
+The API is designed for developers and businesses who need reliable, scalable image hosting with advanced features.

 ## Base URL
 ```